F1libuster/F1libuster_botnet/README.md

 # how to use it?

-Run a botnet.exe and build your build.
+Run a botnet.exe and create your build.